The European Youth in Parks Day is a commemorative day for Protected Areas across Europe involving young people in their daily work.

-Organise an event with the kids and young adults in your Park on the 23rd of September and celebrate the theme: Our Nature, Our Future!
+Organise an event with the kids and young adults in your Park on or the weekend before or after the 15th of September and celebrate youth work with Parks across Europe!

 Find your Partners